All the Answers

 What will I eat/drink?
 What if I have dietary restrictions?

 We believe that food should nourish your soul as well as your belly.
 That’s why we’ve made sure your meals are better than the average camp food.
 The food will be fresh, healthy and filling, similar to that served at Camp Colman’s adult Wellness Weekends.
-Past meals have included fresh fruits, homestyle chilis and stews, delicious seafood dishes, and so much more.
+Past meals have included fresh fruits, homestyle chilis and stews, delicious pasta & seafood dishes, and so much more.

 What to Bring